Feature #1597

 Note that ultimately one should be able to replace the std::string argument by a GFilename argument in the methods directly, but there are issues in Python with automatic type conversion that I have not yet settled.
 So for release 1.0 I propose to use the above method.
 We then can switch to GFilename in a later release which should in principle be transparent to the user (due to automatic type casting between std::string and GFilename - once I get this also properly working in Python).

-#20 Updated by Mayer Michael over 8 years ago
+#20 Updated by Mayer Michael almost 9 years ago

 Thanks a lot for the input.
 I will checkout a fresh branch and make the changes to the CTA response methods.